vordgi/robindoc/docs/01-getting-started/02-writing-md.md

 export default Page;
 ```

-The content of custom components (`children`) will be passed as parsed Markdown.
+The content of your components (`children`) will be passed as ReactNode, parsed from Markdown.

 ## Robin Components